wallsified/wallsified/README.md

 ## Some of my Skills:
 - 🗣️ I'm fluent in both Spanish and English.
 I can understand a bit of French and Italian.
 - 🖱️ I'm IT Certified by Google and I just got a GitHub Foundations Certification recently.
-You can see the credentials in my LinkedLn.
+You can see the credentials in my LinkedIn.

 ## Languages, Frameworks, Tools & Ways of Working I'm using/learning :
 ![Python](https://img.shields.io/badge/python-python?style=for-the-badge&logo=Python&logoColor=white&color=1D3C6E)